What Are Kegels, and Why Should I Do Them?

 Helpful information

-It is something that many women experience whether through pregnancy or later in life that Menopause and as you would expect having good hormone balance will also play a part.
+It is something that many women experience whether through pregnancy or later in life at Menopause and, as you would expect, having good hormone balance, will also play a part.

-Using progesterone cream at night may help reduce the need to urinate and allow for more uninterrupted sleep.
-Many women are prescribed oestrogen to use vaginally as that can help improve bladder and urinary tract tissue.
+Using progesterone at night may help reduce the need to urinate and allow for more uninterrupted sleep.
+Many women find oestrogen vaginally can help improve bladder and urinary tract issues.